 You might be wondering what is the difference among all grains that make the “whole” ones special.
 All grains are the plants seeds that you can eat.
 The definition changes to a “whole grain” when the entire seed with its bran, germ and endosperm are still intact instead of shrugged off, which is common in prepared cereals.
 Oats, brown rice, wheat etc. originate from cereal grasses.

 You may think that you have your bases covered when reaching for your box of whole grain cereal or loaf of bread that has that promise stamped on the bag.
 I hate to burst your bubble, but many of the nutrients are destroyed through the manufacturing process.
-The only real assurance you have is to cook the best whole grains to reap those healthy benefits.
+The only real assurance you have is to cook the grains to reap those healthy benefits.

-One of the best whole grains is probably in your pantry right now with uncooked oats.
+One of the top grains is probably in your pantry right now with uncooked oats.
 Instead of just keeping a container for making cookies or adding to meat loaves, cooking fresh oatmeal for breakfast takes minutes and is far less expensive than ready to pour boxes of cereal.
 My chocolate peanut butter oatmeal recipe is so delicious and will instantly convert you to loving oatmeal even if you hated it.
 Another winning way to prepare cooked oatmeal for breakfast is with an applesauce, adding some raisins and a dash of cinnamon to spice it up.

-Millet is another of the best whole grains you might want to think about.
+Millet is another of these grains you might want to think about.
 You can cook it like a cooked cereal for breakfast.
 Try adding some sliced apple or applesauce, cinnamon and honey for a sweet change.
 You also can toast it before cooking to provide a nutty flavor to serve as a side dish or an ingredient for one.
 By the way, it also makes a great change for a pilaf.